isonic1/shazamy/README.md

   * Bundler

   1. Clone repo
+  2. cd shazamy
+  3. gem install bundler (if not already have it)
-  2. bundle install
+  4. bundle install
-  3. ruby shazamy.rb port
+  5. ruby shazamy.rb port (e.g. ruby shazamy.rb 8888)

 Todo: Turn into a gem.